Blog

 Key capabilities include:

-AI-driven app generation from natural language prompts
+AI-driven app and website generation from natural language prompts

 Iterative editing through conversation, no manual code changes needed